MarcoZulianiE/Tesis/api/store/README.md

-# API: Store
+# API: Store Service

-This API simulates the **Store** service used in the integration scenario proposed in the thesis.
+This API simulates the **Store** service used in the integration scenario proposed in the project.
 Its main function is to record sales and provide the ability to query recorded sales.

 ## 0. Index